vouch/vouch-proxy/README.md

 - Bob is forwarded to `https://vouch.oursites.com/auth?state=$STATE`
   - if the \$STATE nonce from the url matches the session variable "state"
-  - make a "third leg" request of google (server to server) to exchange the OAuth code for Bob's user info including email address bob@oursites.com
+  - make a "third leg" request of Google (server to server) to exchange the OAuth code for Bob's user info including email address bob@oursites.com
   - if the email address matches the domain oursites.com (it does)
     - issue bob a JWT in the form of a cookie named "oursitesSSO"
-    - retrieve the session variable $requestedURL and 302 redirect bob back to $requestedURL
+    - retrieve the session variable `$requestedURL` and 302 redirect bob back to `https://private.oursites.com`

 Note that outside of some innocuos redirection, Bob only ever sees `https://private.oursites.com` and the Google Login screen in his browser.
 While Vouch does interact with Bob's browser several times, it is just to set cookies, and if the 302 redirects work properly Bob will log in quickly.

 Once the JWT is set, Bob will be authorized for all other sites which are configured to use `https://vouch.oursites.com/validate` from the `auth_request` Nginx module.

-The next time Bob is forwarded to google for login, since he has already authorized the Vouch OAuth app, Google immediately forwards him back and sets the cookie and sends him on his merry way.
-Bob may not even notice that he logged in via Vouch.
+The next time Bob is forwarded to google for login, since he has already authorized the Vouch Proxy OAuth app, Google immediately forwards him back and sets the cookie and sends him on his merry way.
+In some browsers such as Chrome, Bob may not even notice that he logged in using Vouch Proxy.